waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

-But k-means clustering is an iterative process, that after I do this, there is a next step, which is that after I've assigned all of the points to the cluster center that it is nearest to, we are going to recenter the clusters.
+But k-means clustering is an iterative process, that after I do this, there is a next step, which is that after I've assigned all of the points to the cluster center that it is nearest to, we are going to `recenter the clusters`.
 Meaning take the cluster centers, these diamond shapes here, and move them to the middle or the average, effectively, of all of the points that are in that cluster.